 The dormant period when growing oxalis houseplant lasts anywhere from a few weeks to three months, depending on the cultivar and the conditions.
 New shoots appear when dormancy is broken.
 At this time, move shamrock houseplants to a sunny window or other area of bright light.
 Resume caring for shamrock plants to be rewarded with an abundance of the attractive foliage and blooms.

 Growing Oxalis Houseplant

 When shoots appear in autumn, begin watering the newly growing Oxalis houseplant.
 Soil should remain lightly moist during times of growth.
-Water 2 to 3 times a month, allowing soil to dry out between waterings.
+Water two to three times a month, allowing soil to dry out between waterings.